-Homeland Security says there is “no timeline” for European laptop ban, but it’s still an option
+Homeland Security says there is ‘no timeline’ for European laptop ban, but it’s still an option

 “Secretary Kelly affirmed he will implement any and all measures necessary to secure commercial aircraft flying to the United States — including prohibiting large electronic devices from the passenger cabin — if the intelligence and threat level warrant it.”

 The ban was discussed as a precaution against intelligence suggesting that terrorists abroad could leverage the devices to conceal explosives for an attack.
-Critics of the potential measure claim that such a policy would interfere with business travelers and ultimate hurt airlines that service routes between the U.S. and Europe.
+Critics of the potential measure claim that such a policy would interfere with business travelers and ultimately hurt airlines that service routes between the U.S. and Europe.
 Others have pointed out the possibility that storing lithium batteries in a cargo hold could cause fires that crew members would not be able to extinguish.

 In a statement to TechCrunch, Homeland Security spokesman Dave Lapan reiterated that “there is no timeline for a decision.”Featured Image: DoD News/Flickr UNDER A CC BY 2.0 LICENSE